asreview/asreview/docs/source/simulation_study_results.rst

 offers insight in model performance throughout the entire screening process (Cormack and Grossman 2014; Yu, Kraft, and Menzies 2018).
 The curves give information in two directions.
-On the one hand they display the number of publications that need to be screened to achieve a certain level of recall (1-WSS), but on the other hand they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).
+On the one hand they display the proportion of publications that need to be screened (1-WSS) to achieve a certain level of recall, but on the other hand they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).

-For every simulation, the RRF10 and WSS95, are reported as means over 15 trials.
+For every simulation, the rrf/@10 and wss/@95, are reported as means over 15 trials.
 To indicate the spread of performance within simulations, the means are accompanied by an estimated standard error of the mean (\hat s).
 To compare overall performance across datasets, median performance